 Why You Should Trust Us

-At BabyGearLab, we have been testing baby gear for nearly a decade, and by this point, we have developed extensive testing methods to rate and rank baby gear.
-Guiding this review is Molly Bradac, Research Analyst, and professional Nanny with over 14 years of experience.
-Molly has read countless children's books over the years, and can quickly identify which books are top-notch.
-Also, Molly was an Early Learning Specialist for AmeriCorps, where she helped developed curriculum and promoted school readiness by teaching in a preschool and kindergarten classroom.
+Leading our review is Senior Review Editor, Molly Bradac, who is also a Nanny with over 15 years of experience.
+Molly has read countless children's books and can quickly identify unique, stand-out books.
+Also, Molly was an Early Learning Specialist for AmeriCorps, where she helped develop curriculum plans and promoted school readiness by teaching in preschool and kindergarten classrooms.
 There is no doubt that Molly has the experience to help provide expert recommendations for children's books.